clementfarabet/gfx.js/README.md

 The browser acts as a passive graphics backend.
 The server monitors the creation of new resources (charts, plots, videos, ...), and lets the browser know it should render them.

-The framework is very flexible: resources can be rendered by a client (Torch) with no browser open, and even no server listening/running.
+The framework is very flexible: resources can be rendered by a client (luajit) with no browser open, and even no server listening/running.
 The resources generated will still be saved, and can be visualized later (very useful to generate resources/charts on a server with no X session).